gary-peterson/dsa-unit-tests-java-gen/README.md

 ## NOTE WELL

 Use factories to construct objects rather than referencing implementation classes (which are effectively private).
-What we mean by that is e.g., construct a linked list like this: LinkedListFactory.newList().
+What we mean by that is e.g., construct a linked list like this: "LinkedListFactory.newList()."
 By doing this, plug and play is supported.

 ## Running From Script (for Windows) - MAC and Unix are below